 It is without question that ever-improving technology is helping our society grow.
-Information technology is a large factor of this.
-Information technology (IT) involves computers, storage, networking, and other physical devices, systems, and processes that is used to create, process, store, secure, and exchange all types of electronic data.
+Information technology is a large factor in this.
+Information technology (IT) involves computers, storage, networking, and other physical devices, systems, and processes that are used to create, process, store, secure, and exchange all types of electronic data.
 The term was coined by the Harvard Business Review in order to differentiate between purpose-built machines designed to perform a limited scope of functions and general-use computing machines, which are generally used to describe enterprise operations.

 As the IT industry evolved from the mid-20th century, it encompassed transistors and integrated circuits.
 This technology has innovated many different aspects of our society, especially modern accounting.
 In recent years, modern accounting has seen many developments thanks to the advancement in information technology.
 Better technology has streamlined and improved many aspects.
 Here are some of the ways IT has impacted modern accounting systems.